I have come across many people who really believe that foam is great for soundproofing spaces such as home recording studios and bedrooms.

-Now that you are aware that soundproof foam does not exist, let us move on to acoustic foam.
+Now that you are aware that soundproof foam does not exist, let us move on to the acoustic foam.

 Acoustic foam works fairly well at sound absorption and can be used to acoustically treat a room to improve the quality of sound.
 It is widely used for treating recording studios and theaters.